 This summer, I did something I hadn't done regularly in the past: I made preserves.
 Whenever I could find fruit at great prices, I picked up an armful and cooked up homemade jams and jellies.
 Strawberry, peach, blueberry...trust me, they tasted better than anything I've bought in a jar off a shelf.
 What's even better: I knew exactly what was in each of them.

 - Cut a cross just through the skin on the bottom of each peach (not the side that attaches to the stem) and place them in boiling water for a minute.
 Remove, dunk in cold water to stop the cooking, cool.
 You can now easily peel the peach by pulling at the skin where you made the cut.

-Place all the ingredients in a heavy-bottomed pan.
+- Place all the ingredients in a heavy-bottomed pan.
 Stir and crush the peaches with a potato masher.
 If you want a really smooth consistency, process the peaches first in a food processor until they are almost a puree.

-Bring the mixture to a boil.
+- Bring the mixture to a boil.
 Stir with a ladle and crush the peaches down with the potato masher as they cook.
 Allow the jam to cook about 30 minutes or until it is quite thick.